nipunkakkar/Malaria-Disease-Detection/README.md

 # Dataset

 The Dataset is taken from Kaggle https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria.
 The dataset contains thousands of images of both the categories with malaria and without malaria, thus the model should have a good accuracy.
+The Dataset is quite large thus it cannot be uploaded to Github.

 # Technology used